Paris Jackson Says 'No One From My Family' Reached Out About Attending BBMAs for Aunt Janet's Honor

 RELATED: Missed the 2018 Billboard Music Awards?
 Here Are the Moments You Need to Know About

-“As amazing and as s—-y as things can be, it is no one’s business but ours.
+“As amazing and as s—ty as things can be, it is no one’s business but ours.
 I understand that some of you feel some sort of connection or need to be apart (sic) of our lives considering you watched us grow up,” Paris continued.

 “However, I am handling my situation exactly how my father did.
 And I am happy keeping it that way.
 I will always have love and respect for my family.
 ALWAYS,” the star added.